We like big buns and we cannot lie

 Some might consider Five Guys a fast food joint, but the high-quality ingredients say otherwise.
 Other than the standard Hamburger ($13), Cheeseburger ($15), Baconburger ($15) and Bacon-Cheeseburger ($17), all of which are double-patty, there are sandwiches like the Grilled Cheese and BLT too.
 Tasty fries and milkshakes with unlimited toppings are available for those looking to indulge as well.
 All that, plus free peanuts while you wait in line.

 An OG spot for good ol' American burgers, no burger list is complete without mentioning Hard Rock Cafe.
 Their legendary steak burgers are decked, massive creations sure to satisfy your every craving.
 Definitely go for the original, that's packed with applewood bacon, cheddar cheese, crispy onion ring, leaf lettuce and vine-ripened tomato.
 Or go for the double decker double cheeseburger that's well, double the size and cheesiness, and loads more satisfying.

 At Telok Ayer’s Meatsmith outlet, indulge in the Meatsmith Cheeseburger ($16).
 Here’s what it entails: smoked brisket patties, American cheese and pickles—all shoved into a potato bun.
 Drooling yet?
 We sure are.

 Saying the Shack made waves when it first arrived in Singapore is an understatement, as the chain restaurant saw snaking, three-hour-long queues at Jewel Changi Airport.
-But now that Shake Shack will be opening a second branch at Tanjong Pagar, you won’t have to travel all the way to the East to get your fill of their signature burgers.
+But now that Shake Shack has opened a second and third branch in town, you won’t have to travel all the way to the East to get your fill of their signature burgers.
 The ‘Shroom Burger ($10.80) and SmokeShack ($10.90) are definitely must-try items.